EndangeredNayla/TTR-Linux-Launcher-Fix/README.md

 # Why this works

-Debian, what powers ubuntu has some graphics issues, so simply unsetting them before running Toontown Rewritten Fixes this
+Debian, what powers ubuntu has some graphics issues, so simply unsetting them before running Toontown Rewritten Fixes this Well not really but it has to do with the X Window Manager.

 The reason the cd to the directory is needed is because if you do a shortcut onto the desktop then it will add the phase files to the desktop